5 lessons from Industrial Design for UXers

 But I knew this wouldn’t be the case because I had actually done the research on how bridges carry weight and the types of strength promoted in different bridge designs.
 So I build one and used it above my sink for years.

 It can be really frustrating when you have a concept in your head and no one else seems to ‘get it’.
 When someone feels strongly about an idea, it probably has merit, but they may not have found the right way to communicate its merits yet.

 Companies should encourage their employees to peruse those kinds of ideas.
-Google lets their employees spend 20% of their work week on their own projects and this fuels some really innovative projects.
-Don’t let your ideas go to waste, just spend a little time on to demonstrate them.
+Google lets its employees spend 20% of their work week on their own projects and this fuels some really innovative projects.
+Don’t let your ideas go to waste, just spend a little time to demonstrate them.